Are you thinking about living in or visiting one of the best Essex coastal towns?

 Basildon is directly to the west of the town, so residents have plenty of options with regard to employment.

-This very nice area is just the place to put down roots.
+With good prices and excellent amenities, this very nice area is just the place to put down roots.

 Close to the fresh air of the Essex seaside but not too far away as to be cut off from larger locations in the region.

 Introducing perhaps the most well-known of all the coastal towns in Essex – Southend-on-Sea